Fortaleza Ozama: History

-An impressive architectural structure of medieval style and design, the Tower of Homage (Spanish: Torre del Homenaje) stands in the center of the grounds.
+Constructed in a medieval architectural style, the Tower of Homage (Torre del Homenaje) stands in the center of the grounds.
 The castle was designed to guard the entrance to the port of Santo Domingo and defend the city from seaborne enemies.
 The main objective of this construction was to protect the city from the various attacks of the English, French and Dutch pirates and conquerors.

 Coral stones extracted from the sea were used for construction.
 Black and Taino slaves worked for the construction of the fortress.
 Nicolás de Ovando, founder of Santo Domingo, personally chose the lot of the construction when it was completed in 1505.
 The fortress was considered the Axis of the Conquest by the Spaniards once they had explored the whole island.

 The architect of the building was the Spaniard Gómez Garcia de Varela.
 The construction started with the main tower, then the shooting platforms, then the main defensive fort.
 The Fortaleza was seized by the pirate Sir Francis Drake in 1586.
 The entrance gate on Calle Damas was originally built in 1608, known as the Prevention Gate.
 In 1787, the gated entrance was replaced by the actual one, the Carlos III gate.

 Pirates and politicians were usually jailed in the fortress.
 During the eighteen & 19 century, the ex-presidents Jacinto Peynado and Horacio Vásquez did some time in the prison.
-In 1937, under the leadership of Rafael Trujillo, the outside walls were crenellated.
 In 1965, the Fortaleza ceased to serve as a prison and became a public building.

 In 1965, in the month of April, the Patriotic War broke out, led by a group of soldiers and the people, electing Colonel Francisco Caamano as Constitutional President of the Republic on May 4.
 During the Government of Colonel Francisco Alberto Caamaño Deño, the Ozama Fortress ceased to be a military compound by Law No. 11 of President Caamaño, being converted into a public place, with the name of Plaza de la Constitución, Law contained in the Official Gazette No. 4 of your Government.
 There are bullets holes in the doors dating from 1965, due to the fighting in the Dominican Civil War.